MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-R-web-services.md

 # Use `remoteLogin` to authenticate with R Server using
 # the local admin account.
 Use session = false so no
 # remote R session started
+# REMEMBER: replace with the login info for your organization
 remoteLogin("http://localhost:12800",
             username = "admin",
             password = “{{YOUR_PASSWORD}}”,